ctjhahn/rob6323_go2_project/README.md

 # Group: Christian Hahn, Greta Perez-Haiek, Archit Sharma

+The below code explains the changes which we made to the environment and configuration files based on the requirements of the Tutorial and the other Project requirements.
+Many of the changes did not require alteration to function and so are not noted here for the sake of brevity, simply being inserted as was instructed in the Tutorial.
+This accounts for essentially all changes in steps 1-4.
+What follows are the significant changes or portions of code written to improve the functionality of our simulation.

 ### Tutorial Additional rewards:
 This implements the additional reward terms from tutorial step 5.2, inserted inside of `_get_rewards()`.
 The relevant reward keywords were then also added to key in `__init__()`
 ```python